axingjia/Journey_to_marketing/README_RELATIONSHIP_SELLING.md

 Prospecting is the process of acquiring basic demographic knowledge of potential customers for your product.
 Lists that are available from many vendors break down businesses in a given geography by industry, revenue, and number of employees.
 These lists can provide an approach to mass marketing, via either mailings or telephone canvassing.
 That canvassing is either done by the salesperson or through an administrative sales support person.
 No matter who performs the canvas or how it is done, it is an important element in increasing sales productivity.
 The next step of qualifying the potential customer is often included in the prospecting process.
 Qualification is a means of quickly determining two facts.
 First, is there a potential need for your product?
 Second, is the prospect capable of making a purchase decision?
 Specifically, does he or she have the decision authority and the financial ability to acquire your product?

 * Obtaining new customers and selling more products to present customers are the ways to increase sales.
-All salespeople lsoe X percent of sales or customers per year.
+All salespeople lose X percent of sales or customers per year.
 Customers are coming in and going out of the salesperson's sales base.
 * This is shown in the **Leaking Bucket Customer Concept** illustration.
 New customers come into the top and leave thorugh a hole in the bottom of the bucket.
 It is always easier to sell a satisfied customer than an unsatisifed one or a prospect.
 The cost of acquiring a new customer is higher than keeping a present customer.
 This is why service and follow-up after the sale are so important to salespeople.'